 National sporting organisations (NSOs) and national sporting organisation for people with disability (NSODs) can apply to be recognised by Sport Australia as the pre-eminent body for the development of their sport in Australia.

 Sport Australia recognised NSOs and NSODs are eligible to access a range of resources, including the use of the Commonwealth Coat of Arms on the playing uniforms of athletes representing Australia and the dress uniforms of accompanying officials.

-Applications can be submitted at any time, however are assessed biannually in January and July.
+Applications are assessed biannually in January and July.